optimalworkshop/deidentify/README.md

 ```
 This scope will limit what records will be deidentified.

-So in this example it will not deidentified records that have already been marked as deidentified.
+So in this example it will not deidentify records that have already been marked as deidentified.

 ## Generator